kungfusheep/SublimeLinter-contrib-stylelint/README.md

 ### Linter configuration
-In order for `stylelint` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
+In order for `stylelint` to be executed by SublimeLinter, you must ensure that nodejs is available to SublimeLinter.
 Before going any further, please read and follow the steps in [“Finding a linter executable”](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.

 Once you have installed and configured `stylelint`, you can proceed to install the SublimeLinter-contrib-stylelint plugin if it is not yet installed.